-Bedroom one (king) has an en-suite bathroom
+Bedroom one (king) has an en-suite bathroom with rain shower, walk-in closet, access to main pool terrace, pool & sea view.

-Bedroom five (king) has an en-suite bathroom
+Bedroom five (king) has an en-suite bathroom with rain shower, closet, access to lower-level private pool and terrace, pool view.

-Bedroom seven (double) has an en-suite bathroom
+Bedroom seven (double) has an en-suite bathroom with rain shower, closet, access to a private terrace with sea view.

-This 10km/6-mile walk is one of the best things to do on the island – the views are absolutely incredible.
+This 10km/6-mile walk is one of the best things to do on the island ā the views are absolutely incredible.
 The trek is fairly simple but it takes between 2 and 5 hours.
 Be sure to start early before it gets too hot.

 Grab any waterfront seat come sundown and just sit back and enjoy the view.
-Many people flock to Oia watch the sunset but really there is no bad view here – find a spot anywhere on the caldera and watch the magic.
+Many people flock to Oia watch the sunset but really there is no bad view here ā find a spot anywhere on the caldera and watch the magic.

-Santorini’s wine are dry whites and the unfortified dessert wine known as Vinsanto.
-About a dozen local vineyards host tastings and it’s a fun and easy way to see the island away from the caldera.
+Santoriniās wine are dry whites and the unfortified dessert wine known as Vinsanto.
+About a dozen local vineyards host tastings and itās a fun and easy way to see the island away from the caldera.

 For some absolutely stunning views, hop aboard a helicopter and explore Santorini, the volcano, the caldera, and all the villages perched along the cliff.